ferris-lucas/tiny-ML/README.md

 # tiny-ML
- Repository for TinyML codes and study
+ Repository for TinyML codes and study!